arielsboiardi/numerical_analysis_2024-2025/README.md

 ### Students projects

-Application of the Finite Element Method / Finite Difference Method to the solution of models taken from the course
+The final project has been presented during the last Lab session of the course on 18/12/2024.
+The assignments are described the dedicated [notebook](./material/Lab_Final_project.ipynb).
+For questions related to the assignments, please contact the tutor [Ariel S. Boiardi](mailto://aboiardi@sissa.it).

 ### Further material provided during lectures by Prof. Gianluigi Rozza at <https://people.sissa.it/~grozza/amnasc/>